johnpatrickmorgan/FlowStacks/README.md

 ## Limitations

 Currently, SwiftUI does not support increasing the navigation stack by more than one in a single update.
 The `Stack` object will throw an assertion failure if you try to do so.

+## How does it work?

+This [blog post](https://johnpatrickmorgan.github.io/2021/07/03/NStack/) outlines how NStack translates the stack of screens into a hierarchy of views and `NavigationLink`s.